-When you think of ways to use limestone around your home, what comes to mind?
+When you think of creative limestone ideas for around the home, what comes to mind?

-To illustrate, consider these five ways to use limestone around the outside of your home.
+To illustrate, consider these five creative limestone ideas for outside the home.

 Building a drainage ditch is often necessary to keep rainwater from pooling around a home’s exterior, particularly where there is a heavy runoff.
 It’s common to line the ditch with gravel or crushed stone to prevent soil erosion.
 In those cases, crushed limestone makes an excellent choice.